 Symptoms include a bullseye-shaped rash around the bite, joint pain, headache, and fever.
 Ticks typically don’t begin transmitting Lyme disease until they’ve been attached between 24 and 48 hours, so if you spot one, act fast!
 If Lyme disease is not treated quickly, it can become a chronic condition.

-Powassan virus (POW)
+What is Powassan virus (POW)?

 Powassan virus is a rare disease that has recently appeared in the United States.
 Also known as the POW virus, this illness can infect the central nervous system and cause encephalitis and meningitis.